nelsonjchen/op-replay-clipper/README.md

 You should be able to run the tool with a higher `--speedhack-ratio` value (1.0 to 2.0).

 It is now possible to outstrip the download speed of the forward video from comma!
-For the first run, you may want to pass in a 20+ second `--download-wait` or `-w` value to give the replay tool time to download the forward video before the tool starts capturing.
+For the first run, you may want to pass in a 20+ second `--download-wait` argument to give the replay tool time to download the forward video before the tool starts capturing.

 Things that are accelerated by passing in a GPU: